CDRT/mk_docs/docs/ref/bios/settings/thinkstation/autopoweron.md

 4. Weekly Event - every week, on the specified day and time.
 5. User Defined - enables `User Defined Alarm` group of settings.

+!!! info ""
-!> Values in these fields may be overwritten by the operating system.
+    Values in these fields may be overwritten by the operating system.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|